Interview Copilot Setup for Zoom, Meet, and Teams

-Step-by-step guide to preparing an AI interview copilot workflow for Zoom, Google Meet, and Microsoft Teams in 2026.
-Setup, audio checks, note policy, screen presentation safety, and platform-specific gotchas.
+Set up an interview copilot for Zoom, Google Meet, or Microsoft Teams with the correct audio share, browser checks, note policy, and test workflow.

 Last updated: June 2026